Who is responsible?

 The UNESCO World Heritage Committee require the Site to be managed in accordance with the requirements of the ‘Convention Concerning the Protection of the World Cultural and Natural Heritage’ (1972) and the UK Government is obligated to support this objective as a signatory to the UNESCO Convention.

-In the UK ultimate responsibility for WHS sites lies with DEFRA central government.
-The day to day ownership differs between World Heritage Sites; our World Heritage Site is a very large site with 1000s of different ownerships.
-Approximately 80% of the WHS is in small private ownerships, the remainder is held by organisations such as the Dutchy of Cornwall, the National Trust and Cornwall Council who own large pieces of the World Heritage site.
-Any questions on specific landscapes should go to the specific owner of that property.
+In the UK, ultimate responsibility for World Heritage Site management lies with central government.
+The land ownership status of World Heritage Sites also differs significantly from Site to Site; our World Heritage Site is a very large ‘serial’ Site, comprising ten separate Areas with thousands of different ownerships.
+Approximately 80% of the World Heritage Site is in small private ownerships, the remainder is held by organisations such as the Duchy of Cornwall, the National Trust and Cornwall Council.
+Any questions on specific landscapes should go to the owner of that property.

-We, as the CMWHS Office are co-ordination unit, whilst we always love to speak to people about our WHS, we do not directly own if you have specific questions or issues relating to a particular piece of land or property the most efficient way to get answers/ action is to contact the respective owners.
-We have listed some helpful details on our ‘Who else to contact?' page for a range of enquiries from reporting fly tipping or road issues to finding cycling information and public transport information.
+If you have specific questions or issues relating to a particular piece of land or property, the most efficient way to get answers is to contact the respective owner.
+We have listed some helpful details on our ‘Who else to contact?' page for a range of enquiries from reporting fly tipping or road issues, to finding cycling and public transport information.

-If you need to contact the WHS Office directly please email us on the below email.
+If you need to contact the Cornish Mining World Heritage Site Office directly please email us using the email below.
 We will endeavour to get back to you within 10 working days.

 Thank you for your interest.